The AI Boom Needs Clean Energy

-Why we need sustainable infrastructure to power the AI revolution.
+Why we need new infrastructure to power the AI revolution.

 Salesforce Ventures has long focused on backing companies that enable the future of enterprise.
 Today, that increasingly means addressing the foundational infrastructure powering AI.
 Every new breakthrough in generative models, autonomous systems, or intelligent automation is powered by an increasingly intertwined set of physical infrastructure: energy generation, power transmission, energy storage, complex grid infrastructure, and, ultimately, data centers.

-With our focus on investing in both enterprise innovation and climate tech, we’re keenly interested in how AI is shaping the future of energy.
+With our focus on investing in enterprise innovation, we’re keenly interested in how AI is shaping the future of energy.
 The insatiable need for compute to power AI models is fueling a boom in data center capacity and, consequently, a rise in energy consumption.

 BCG projects U.S. data center electricity demand is set to increase to up to 130 GW by 2030 due to AI.
 For context, this would represent close to 12% of total U.S. annual demand today, or the equivalent of the electricity used by 100 million U.S. households.
 Said another way, the U.S. economy is set to consume more electricity for processing data by the end of the decade than for all manufacturing of energy-intensive goods, including aluminum, steel, and cement.